SMC242/uni-notes/research/Interviews.md

 - [[#Unstructured]]
 - [[#Semi-structured]]

+# Setup
+How to set up a good interview, regardless of structure
+## Recording
+- Audio recording is helpful but always take notes because it gets garbled
+	- Particularly in group sessions
+- Video recording is better than audio recording so you can see who is talking and lip-read during garbled audio

+## Topic guides
+- A plan for questions
+	- You can time-block these
+- Always assign importance and comfort ratings
+	- Importance: sometimes you won't have time for questions.
+Put these earlier in the interview
+	- Comfort: some questions are sensitive.
+You need to build rapport first
+		- Set up two softball questions at the start with easy questions
+	- Typically important questions are uncomfortable to some degree

 # Structured
 - Ask the same series of questions each time
 - Basically a verbal [[Questionnaires|questionnaire]]